 Contract assets represent revenue recognized in excess of amounts billed.
-No such amounts are reported on the Balance Sheet as of December 31, 2020.
+These assets are reported on the balance sheet as unbilled special assessments receivable.
 Contract liabilities represent revenue collected in advance of the contract period or amounts billed in excess of revenue recognized.
-These liabilities are reported on the Balance Sheet as prepaid assessments and performance obligation liabilities.
+These liabilities are reported on the balance sheet as prepaid assessments and performance obligation liabilities.